engi-network/email-server-api/README.md

 ### Run the tests

-An email should be sent to the address in the `EMAIL` var in your `.env` file.
+An email should be sent to the address in the `EMAIL` var in your `.env` file

 `pipenv run pytest -v`